orudy01/odin-recipes/README.md

 # odin-recipes
-second odin project demonstrating basic use of html and gti .
+second odin project demonstrating basic use of html and git knowledge